-Those social connections while we traveled didn’t completely serve us upon out return.
-On the other hand, the connections we made in real life with like-minded travelers, vagabonds, nomads, traveling families, business owners, visionaries, and open-minded individuals continue to add richness and benefit to our lives everyday.
+Those social connections while we traveled didn’t completely serve us upon our return.
+On the other hand, the connections we made in real life with like-minded travelers, vagabonds, nomads, traveling families, business owners, visionaries, and open-minded individuals continue to add richness and benefit to our lives every day.

 So, do we ditch the technology and strive for a simpler way of traveling?
 Do we refuse to check in with family and friends and delete our social media accounts?
 Probably not.

-What is likely a better idea is bringing some intentionally to our use of technology and being aware of the potential pitfalls of constant connectivity.
-Don’t throw that smart phone in the trash just yet, maybe just turn it off more often.
+Let’s bring some intentionality to our use of technology and be aware of the potential pitfalls of constant connectivity.
+Don’t throw that smartphone in the trash just yet – maybe just turn it off more often.